scottvr/gtrsnipe/README.md

   --sweet-spot-high SWEET_SPOT_HIGH
                         Highest fret of the "sweet spot" (default 12) --ignore-open         Don't consider open when calculating shape score.
+  --dedupe                  Enable de-duplication of notes with the same pitch
+                              within a chord (drops duplicates).
+  --quantization-resolution {0.0625,0.125,0.25,0.5,1.0}
+                              Quantization resolution for grouping simultaneous
+                              notes (default: 0.125).
+  --prefer-open             Prefer open strings over fretted equivalents.
+  --fretted-open-penalty F
+                              Penalty for choosing a fretted note when an open string is available (default: 20.0).
   --legato-time-threshold LEGATO_TIME_THRESHOLD
                         Max time in beats between notes for a legato phrase (For h/p when infer articulation is enabled (default)) (default: 0.5).